 Auxiliary Space: O(1)

-Efficient Approach: The above naive approach can be optimised.
-The idea is for every element store the smaller distance between positions of this element from left and right sides in separate arrays.
-Hence the solution to the problem will be calculated as maximum frequency of an element from the two separated arrays.
+Efficient Approach: The above naive approach can be optimized.
+The idea is for every element to store the smaller distance between positions of this element from the left and right sides in separate arrays.
+Hence, the solution to the problem will be calculated as the maximum frequency of an element from the two separated arrays.
 Below are the steps: